nazeemkhan77/azure-devops-codepipeline-integration/README.md

        - if [ $(jq -r '.projectStatus.status' result.json) = ERROR ] ; then $CODEBUILD_BUILD_SUCCEEDING -eq 0 ;fi
 ```
 8. Click `continue to pipeline` button.
 It will take you back to the section `CodePipeline Setup` step 8.

+### Trigger CodePipeline
+1. Log into the Azure DevOps portal and select the Repo
+2. Select any file (for ex, readme.md) and click `Edit` button
+3. Make some changes (doesn't matter what change it is)
+4. Click `Save` button
+5. Click `Commit` button in the commit dialog screen to trigger the pipeline
+5. Goto AWS CodePipeline and select the pipeline name
+6. Check for the build is triggered

 ## JFrog Setup